darcien/blog/content/coffee/index.md

 ## Your coffee taste description sucks!

 I know.
 I'm making this list to remind myself how a certain blend tastes like.
-But it's totally different story when trying to describe how coffee tastes to someone else.
+And it's totally different story when trying to describe how coffee tastes to someone else.
 I still need to work on that and have more descriptive report instead of just good vs not good.